 - Montefioralle Winery: A small family-run Chianti Classico winery situated in the shadows of a fortified monastery, run by the Sieni family.

 - Accademia del Buon Gusto: Located in Panzano, Accademia del Buon Gusto is a delightful winery where the patron, Stefano extends a warm welcome from the patron.
 He will entertain you with his vast knowledge of wine making and ply you with samples of wine, olive oil and chocolate.

 - Antinori nel Chianti Classico: South of San Casciano in Val di Pesa, this is possibly Chianti's most spectacular winery.
 The contemporary structure was designed to deliver maximum efficiency and low environmental impact.
 Lunch in the restaurant on the roof will leave an imprint of Tuscan landscapes imprinted in your mind.

 Chianti is hard to beat as a villa holiday destination.
 Springtime - in April and May - with comfortable temperatures is a delightful time for a holiday.
 The summer months are lovely, though expect to have to book ahead for the best restaurants.
 Alternatively, the grape harvesting season in September and October is possibly the best time to visit, a period that coincides with various local festivals taking place in small towns and villages.The Palio di Siena takes place on the 2nd July and 16th August each year.

-To discuss your requirements and get advice on where to go on holiday in Tuscany, contact our Italian villa experts or call them on +44 (0)1242 787800.
+To discuss your requirements and get advice on where to go on holiday in Tuscany, contact our Italian villa experts on +44 (0)1242 787800.